 Using a doming resin is like using resin for other projects, like making resin paperweights or creating epoxy art.
 You want to measure your parts, mix them thoroughly, and then use the resin before it gels.

-⭐️ BONUS: If mixing resin is new to you, you’ll want to read this article on mixing resin and hardener.
+⭐️ BONUS: If mixing resin is new to you, you’ll want to read this article on mixing two-part resin.

-What other supplies are essential making resin jewelry without molds?
+What other supplies are essential for making resin jewelry without molds?

-Of course, you will need the jewelry bezels for your project.
-Besides different shapes and finishes, you’ll see some with an open back while others have a closed back.
+When buying jewelry bezel supplies for your project, you’ll see different shapes and finishes.
+Plus, some blanks have an open back while others have a closed back.

 That’s where sticky tape comes in.
-Before adding resin, you’ll press your bezel onto the sticky side of masking or packing tape.
+Before adding resin, press your bezel onto the sticky side of masking or packing tape.
 Then, you can add your resin.
-Once the resin is dry, you will peel the tape away.
+Once the resin is dry, you’ll peel the tape away.

 If you’re using closed-back bezels, you won’t need the tape step.
 The back of the cup contains the resin while it cures.